CSCI-4830-002-2014/challenge-week-10/README.md

 # What is the most difficult part about this week's challenge?

-Getting my data into MongoDB.
+Getting my data into MongoDB and getting the query to work for D3 Challenge 4.

 # Show and tell (6 points)